11 Poodle Haircuts & Grooming Styles in 2023 (With Pictures)

 However, if you have a companion dog, you can choose whatever cut you want.

 Below, we listed some of the most popular poodle haircuts for this year.
 This list should give you plenty of Poodle cut styles to choose from!

 1. The Continental Cut

 This clip is the most famous poodle haircut.
-It is so popular and time-honed that it is still prevalent in 2020.
+It is so popular and time-honed that it is still prevalent this year.
 If you’re stuck on picking a cut, this is a reliable option to choose from.
 It is one of the two acceptable haircuts for show dogs, according to the American Kennel Club.

 This cut involves shaving everywhere except their face, ears, shoulders, paws, and tail.
 All of their “joints” are kept free, which gives them a full range of movement.
 This was the traditional cut Poodles were given when retrieving waterfowl, as it left enough hair for them to stay warm without getting in the way of their mobility.